syncfusion-content/javascript-docs/js/api/ejSchedule.md

 ### deleteAppointment()
 {:#methods:deleteappointment}

 It is used to delete the appointment.
-The id is based on the argument passed along with this method
+The id is based on the argument passed along with this method.

 <table class="params">
     <thead>